Understanding Accessibility Review in Learning Environments

 Laws, Governance & Institutional Context

-Use WCAG to audit the artifact.
+A practical hierarchy: Use WCAG to audit the artefact.
 Use UDL to evaluate the learning experience.
-Use inclusive design to assess the system.
-Strong accessibility review holds all three lenses simultaneously — and situates findings within the institutional context in which they need to be acted on.
+Use inclusive design principles to assess the system.
+Effective review holds all three lenses simultaneously and situates findings within the institutional context where they must be acted on.

-Automated tools detect a subset of accessibility issues — heading structure, colour contrast, missing alt text.
-They cannot assess whether a learning experience is equitable, whether an assessment is accessible in its design, or whether the barriers that most affect a specific learner population have been addressed.
-The gap between "technically passes" and "actually works for everyone" is where human expertise is irreplaceable.
+Automated tools efficiently detect a meaningful subset of issues — missing alternative text, insufficient heading structure, colour contrast failures, and ARIA errors — but can identify only approximately 30–40% of real accessibility barriers.
+They cannot assess whether a learning experience is equitably designed, whether assessment tasks assume a narrow range of abilities, or whether the barriers most affecting a specific learner population have been addressed.
+The gap between "technically passes" and "actually works for learners" is where human expertise is irreplaceable.

 How a Rigorous Accessibility Review Works

 Effective accessibility review is structured, iterative, and multidimensional.
-The stages below represent a comprehensive approach — in practice, scope and depth vary based on context, resources, and what's most needed.
+The stages below represent a comprehensive approach; in practice, scope and depth vary with context, resources, and organisational need.
+Understanding the full methodology clarifies what is gained or lost when particular stages are abbreviated.
 Select any stage to explore it.

 What this stage produces

-• Prioritized list of content and systems for review
+• Prioritised list of content and systems for review

-Barrier analysis looks across four dimensions — physical/motor, cognitive, sensory, and situational — to identify where learners encounter obstacles.
-A key distinction is between minor friction and task-blocking barriers: not all issues carry equal weight, and prioritization matters.
-Equally important is locating where the barrier lives: in the content, the technology, the workflow, or institutional policy.
-Barriers in the last two categories often go undetected by content-focused audits.
+Barrier analysis looks across four dimensions — physical and motor, cognitive, sensory, and situational — to identify where learners encounter obstacles.
+A key distinction is between minor friction and task-blocking barriers: not all issues carry equal weight, and effective review prioritises those that most significantly affect access.

 What this stage produces

-• Categorized barrier inventory by type and severity
+• Categorised barrier inventory by type and severity

-• Distinction between access blockers and usability friction
+• Clear distinction between access blockers and usability friction

-Multidisciplinary barrier analysis — involving educators, technologists, and learners with disabilities — consistently produces more actionable findings than single-discipline reviews.
+Note: Barrier analysis that draws on educators, technologists, and learners with disabilities consistently produces more actionable findings than single-discipline review.

 What this stage produces